Kakaymi10/CampusConnect/README.md

 The project scope includes the design, development, and deployment of the website.
 The opportunities section may be considered a stretch goal.

-## Roles and Responsibilities
+## Team members

-- Daniel Burongu: Frontend Development
+- Daniel Burongu
-- Mourice Onyonyi: Database Management
+- Mourice Onyonyi
-- Moussa Moustpha: Project Manager and FullStack
+- Moussa Moustpha
-- David Mazimpaka: Backend Development
+- David Mazimpaka
-- Long Maker Long Deng: Testing and Quality Assurance
+- Long Maker Long Deng
-- Erica Nshimirimana: Deployment and Launch (DevOps)
+- Erica Nshimirimana

 ---